-If the opining actuary reviewed the assumptions and methods used in setting the reserves, the above wording is generally appropriate, absent any extenuating circumstances that may warrant the use of alternative language.
+If the opining actuary reviewed the assumptions and methods used in setting the reserves, the above wording is generally appropriate, absent any circumstances that may warrant the use of alternative language.

 Certain states may interpret these Instructions literally and expect the actuary to have examined the company's methodology for determining its reserves.
-The actuary needs to be familiar with the interpretation of the company's domiciliary state and may need to perform additional work to comply with that state's interpretation.
+The actuary may need to perform additional work to comply with that state's interpretation.